vendor offerings + updates for 6/27

 Rotational Grazing, Cover Crops, & Farmland Conservation Easements

-Pasture & Woodland Based Livestock; Organic Practices for all Vegetables
+Pasture & Woodland Based Livestock & Organic Practices for all Vegetables

 • Fricks Apiaries